iiasa/message_ix/doc/macro.rst

 The information from the calibration process is logged in :file:`message_ix/model/MACRO_run.lst`.
 Successful calibration of MESSAGE to MACRO can be identified by looking at the reported values for the "PARAMETER growth_correction" for the last "even" iteration, which should be somewhere around 1e-14 to 1e-16 for positive adjustments or -1e-14 to -1e-16 for negative adjustments.
 Likewise, the "PARAMETER aeei_correction" can be checked for the last "odd" iteration.
-Once the calibration process has been completed, the scenario will be populated with :ref:`additional parameters <macro-core-formulation>`.
+Once the calibration process has been completed, the scenario will be populated with :ref:`additional parameters <macro-core>`.
 As part of the calibration process, a final check will automatically be carried out by solving the freshly calibrated scenario in the MESSAGE-MACRO coupled mode, ensuring that the convergence criteria between solution of MESSAGE and MACRO is met after the first iteration.

 .. _macro-input-data: